 Is Grenada safe for solo female travelers?

 Grenada is generally considered safe for solo female travelers, but it’s always wise to exercise extra caution.
 Stick to well-lit areas, avoid walking alone at night, and trust your instincts.
 Consider staying in reputable accommodations with good security measures.
-(See Also: Is Israel Safe To Visit?
-A Traveler’s Guide)
+(See Also: Is it Safe to Visit Kazakhstan Now?
+Discover The Truth)

 What is the crime rate in Grenada?